-South Traffic Division is proud to announce that Police Officer II+2, David Heilman, Serial No. 33244, has been chosen as Motor Officer of the year for 2011.
-Officer Heilman has achieved this prestigious honor by distinguishing himself among his peers in all facets of a motor officer’s duty.
-Officer Heilman proves daily that he is deserving of such recognition by consistently being a top producing officer, having a uniform appearance that is impeccable, and portraying an attitude that is positive and conducive to those whom he comes in contact.
+South Traffic Division is proud to announce that Police Officer II+2, Bridgette Peterson, Serial No. 33628, has been chosen for Motor Officer of the year for 2012.
+Officer Peterson has achieved this prestigious honor by distinguishing herself among her peers in all facets of a motor officer’s duty.
+Officer Peterson has proven she is deserving of such recognition due to her dedication to the Department, loyalty to South Traffic Division and devotion to the community she serves.

 Officer Peterson has been a member of South Traffic Division as a Motor Officer since 2004, and is currently assigned to the Community Traffic Services Unit (CTSU).
 It has been in that capacity that Officer Peterson has shined.

 As the School Officer, Peterson worked hand in hand with every elementary school in